Sandesh003/NodeJs-Nginx-ReverseProxy-CertBot-Socket-Configurations/README.md

 ```

 ## Socket.io
+Socket.IO is a library that enables low-latency, bidirectional and event-based communication between a client and a server.
+It is built on top of the WebSocket protocol and provides additional guarantees like fallback to HTTP long-polling or automatic reconnection.

 If you are having socket in your nodeJs app then this section will help you to configure it with nginx.

 > For Socket.io Or Websocket Reverse Proxy : [Learn more](https://www.nginx.com/blog/nginx-nodejs-websockets-socketio/)